danielaparker/jsoncons/doc/ref/jsonpath/flatten.md

 template<class Json>
 Json unflatten(const Json& value)
 ```
-Flattens a json object or array into a single depth object of JSONPath-value pairs.
+Flattens a json object or array to a single depth or object of key-value pairs, and unflattens that object back to the original json.
+The keys in the flattened object are normalized json paths.

 #### Return value